wanifarooq/Gnn_Noise_Robustness_Benchmarking/README.md

 ## How to run the code

 This repository allows you to run experiments in three different modes:
-1. **Single experiment run** – execute one experiment.
+1. **Single experiment run** – execute a single experiment.
 2. **Automatic benchmarking of 5 runs** – evaluate performance across multiple runs.
-3. **Multithreading options of single run** – test multiple methods in parallel with the same seed.
+3. **Multithreading options of single run** – test multiple methods in parallel using the same seed.

-Before running any experiment, install the required packages:
+Before running any experiment:

+1. Install the required packages:

 ```bash
 pip install -r requirements.txt
 ```

+2. Set the desired parameters and hyperparameters in the **`config.yaml`** file

 ### Single experiment run